shbarman/SoftwareEngineer_CodingExercise/SystemDesign/LoadBalancer.md

 1. Hardware Load Balancer : Physical, on premises hardware which distributes network traffic.
 It balances large volume of traffic but are expensive.

 2. Software Load Balancer : Hybrid approach with open source and more affordable solutions.
+HAProxy

-3. Virtual Load Balancer :
+3. Virtual Load Balancer : Software on virtual machines.

 # References: #